schitresh/computer_science/operating_system/2_system_structure.md

   - Supports copy semantic for the application I/O
     - Copy semantic
       - If an application wants to write data from buffer to a disc
-      - It calls write() system call providing pointer to the buffer and an integer specifying number of bytes to write
+      - It calls write() system call providing pointer to the buffer
+        - And an integer specifying number of bytes to write
 - Caching
   - Fast memory that holds a copy of data for faster access
 - Spooling
-  - A buffer that holds the output of a device that canot accept interleaved data streams
+  - A buffer that holds the output of a device that cannot accept interleaved data streams
-  - For example, a printer where several applications send output concurrently, without mixing their outputs
+  - For example, a printer where several applications send output concurrently
+    - Without mixing their outputs